lucapette/website/content/writing/my-programming-principles.md

 > I've been preparing my whole life

-The beauty of this answer is that you can apply to _any_ job.
-Whatever decisions you make today, _all_ your past experiences will contribute to whatever you decide.
-Since I watched that interview with Grandmaster Grischuk, I have been slowly collecting guidelines, ideas, and principles that stick with me over the years.
-Writing about it is the natural consequence of my desire to learn more about myself because I find the process very introspective.
-Bonus point: I get to share my thoughts with you.
+The beauty of his answer is that you can apply it to _any_ job. _All_ your past experiences will contribute to whatever decision you make today.
+Since I watched that interview with Grandmaster Grischuk, I have been subconsciously collecting guidelines, ideas, and principles that stick with me over the years.
+The parallel with programming was obvious in my head and writing about it now is the natural consequence of my desire to learn more about it (and myself).
+I confess that I find the title of the article a little pretentious but I decided to go with it because it fits well the ideas expressed here.

-I want to say I decided to group my principles into three big categories but I would be somewhat lying.
-It happened pretty naturally, here they are:

-- approaching an existing codebase that is new to me.
-Fairly common scenario but I can't say I read too much about it.
-- approaching greenfield projects.
-Since it's a little less common, I feel privileged (or unlucky, depends on the day) having experienced "build this X years long project from scratch.
-Also, there's no team yet so you need hire a bunch of people to do it" multiple times.
-So I accumulated a lot of specific ideas.
-- principles I always try to keep in mind, no matter the context.

-Let's dive straight into the first category, shall we?
+It felt natural to group principles into categories: existing codebases and greenfield projects.
+That in itself is a principle (a meta-principle?): I believe in approaching coding sessions differently depending on the context.
+While this may sound a tad obvious, I encountered enough examples of over-engineered or under-engineered (why isn't that a term btw?
+It's almost as common!) solutions in my career.
+More often than not, these solutions were merely a reflection of approaching an existing codebase like a greenfield project or, maybe worse, the other way around.

 ## How I approach an existing codebase

+When I think about the following principles, I think of codebases that are large enough you can't possibly keep an accurate representation of it in your head.
+How large is probably too personal so I won't even try to give an example.
+Most of what I'm about to share is somewhat even more relevant if the codebase is completely new to you (fairly common scenario when changing jobs for example).

-- change as little as possible
+> Change as little as possible

+OK I can hear you say "this is obvious".
+But I actually really mean it.
+It works really

-- always have a feedback loop
+> Always have a feedback loop

+this means bla bla and blu bla

-- test in production
+> Test in production

-- read whole features.
+I can hear @misstipsy say "fuck yeah"

+> Read features end to end

 While you read, take notes.
 Note down questions, idioms

-- assumptions are bad for:
+> Assumptions are bad

 - debugging (gather facts about behaviour)
 - perf improvement (measure, don’t guess)

 ## Starting from scratch

+Since it's a little less common, I feel privileged (or unlucky?
+It depends on the day) having experienced the scenario "hey you're responsible for building this X years long project from scratch.
+Also, there's no team yet so you need hire a bunch of people to do it" multiple times.
+So I accumulated a lot of ideas I would call specific (and others may call peculiar?).

-- make it work, make it good, make it fast
+> Make it work, make it good, make it fast

+> Throw away first

-- write to throw away. design is a struggle between attention to details and high level ideas.
+design is a struggle between attention to details and high level ideas.
 To make this a positive tension:

 - write a little prototype
 - write a chunk of the design doc
 - throw away a little code, make a change.
 Start from point one again

-- while you do, take lots of notes
+> Take lots of notes

+Using your brain as storage is a waste.
+"The shorter pencil is longer than the longest memory".

-- let the design emerge from the code
+> Let the design emerge from the code

+This is mostly an exercise in patience.
+The more experienced you are the worse you have it because you know too well the little code you just wrote to "make it work" isn't anywhere close to production quality.
+But that's the point of guidelines, they guide _against_ your own primitive instincts.

-- when you don’t know how the api should look like, write the code you’d like to use
+> When you don't know how the api should look like, write the code you'd like to
+> use

 ## General principles

+Is it really programming if there isn't at least some util functions? 😃

+Jokes aside,

+Principles I always try to keep in mind, no matter the context.

-- name things what they do
+> name things what they do

 - if you get stuck, most descriptive even if long is fine
 - if you’re really stuck.
 Go for a walk, there’s a chance the problem is not naming but design

 - forget about easy to change, make code easy to delete
 - write actual tests
 - less dependencies is better